 Hello everyone!
-I'm writing this post for those of you who might not be familiar with the biggest project on this Patreon, Fabula Ultima!
+I'm writing this post for those of you who might not be familiar with my Tabletop Role Playing Game, Fabula Ultima!

 The Latin title Fabula Ultima could roughly be translated as "Last Fable" or "Ultimate Story".
-Most of you have probably realized where this title comes from already: indeed, the game is my homage to Japanese Role Playing Games such as Final Fantasy, Octopath Traveler, Bravely Default, Bravely Second and Tactics Ogre.
+Most of you have probably realized where this title comes from already: indeed, the game is my homage to Japanese Role Playing Games such as Final Fantasy, Octopath Traveler, Bravely Default, Bravely Second, Kingdom Hearts and Tactics Ogre.

 This is also my attempt at tackling a large-scale, somewhat "traditional" role-playing game; it has a broad scope, a good amount of crunch, dungeons, magic items and bestiaries.
 However, my goal is also to make all of these elements coherent, functional and accessible, providing both Players and Game Masters with the proper tools and clearly stating their responsibilities at the table.